Perkedel/After-Church/Documents/Misc/Homestuck Family Feud 2.md

 Questions:

+1. Name a feature you'd like to have in a mobile phone
+2. Name type of person you do not want be with
+3. Name type of place you'd want to bring in a date
+4. Name awkward moment during eat time
+5. Name a name you would stay away from

+Turn 1 (Equius):

-1. a
+1. Touchscreen.
-2. a
+2. Those who controls
-3. aa
+3. Sporting
-4. a
+4. Burnt food
-5. a
+5. Kayla

-Turn 1:
+Turn 2 (Aradia):

-1. a
+1. Air conditioner
-2. a
+2. Annoying person
 3. a
 4. a
-5. a
+5. Long Name

-Turn 2:
+Survey says:

-1. a
+1. Touchscreen
-2. a
+2. Those who controls
-3. a
+3. calm table
-4. a
+4. farts
-5. a
+5. person named with illegal keywords

-Andrew: We're going to have `EXTRA PLAYER` first, followed by the 1st player. there will be 5 for each turn. both of you, must reach total 200, read what it says.
+Andrew: We're going to have first player first, followed by the second player. there will be 5 for each turn. both of you, must reach total 200, read what it says.

 Equius: 🏹 200 Thousand On the Pool!!!